SLASSCOM/slasscom-bootcamp-curriculum/mobile-application-development/01-intro-to-mobile-application-development.md

 ### Lab and tutorials

 Create a hello world application using React Native.
 BONUS = Run it on your mobile phone!

+---

+---

+## Assessment 1

+> Introduction to Mobile Application Development

+MCQ assessment verifying the understanding of the students in the following concepts and areas.
+Preferably use a gamified assessment tool such as Kahoot.

+ - What are different mobile device platforms available
+ - Differences of such platforms
+ - Advantages and Disadvantages of Native / Hybrid
+ - Ability to set up development environment

+Review the answers of any common mistakes at the end of the session